afearbm/new-relic-plugins/mysql/README.md

 # New Relic Plugin for MySQL

-The **Blue Medora New Relic Plugin for MySQL** allows you to monitor your Amazon DynamoDB performance data from within the New Relic platform by pulling metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.
+The **Blue Medora New Relic Plugin for MySQL** allows you to monitor your MySQL performance data from within the New Relic platform by pulling metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.

 This guide includes instructions for installing and configuring the Blue Medora New Relic Plugin for MySQL.